vkucukcakar/sptables/README.md

-# dtables
+# sptables

-Docker compatible Iptables firewall
+Pure Iptables firewall for servers

-* Compatible with Docker, let Docker continue managing iptables
+sptables is a basic pure Iptables firewall for servers that also comes with Docker compatibility. sptables includes example pure Iptables rules and patterns against some known attacks.
+Actually, sptables consists of Iptables, Ipset, Sysctl configuration files and start, stop, reload, save scripts with a Systemd unit file.

+Standalone mode properties:

-* Well commented bare Iptables rules
+* Well commented pure Iptables rules
 * Simple structure with a few chains
-* Utilise the documented DOCKER-USER chain for Docker compatibility
-* Same filters apply for host and Docker containers
+* Pre-defined protection patterns and examples included
-* Dos/DDoS protection, connection limiting, port scanning protection, ping limitation, port knocking patterns implemented in pure Iptables
+* DoS/DDoS mitigation, connection limiting, port scanning protection, ping limitation, port knocking patterns implemented in pure Iptables
 * Iptables rules utilising IPset Blacklist with timeout
 * Bare Iptables with no daemons continuously running
 * A basic sysctl hardening configuration is included

+Docker mode properties:

+* Utilise the documented DOCKER-USER chain for Docker compatibility
+* Let Docker continue managing iptables
+* Same filters apply for host and Docker containers

 ## Requirements

-* Docker 17.06 or later
 * Iptables
 * IPset
 * Systemd
 * Root permissions

-Tested on Debian Stretch (Requirements except Docker is already present) Installation file tested on Debian Stretch, Ubuntu 17, CentOS 7
+Tested on Debian Stretch (Requirements are already present) Installation file tested on Debian Stretch, Ubuntu 17, CentOS 7 With a manual installation, sptables can be used even without Systemd.

+## Optional

+* Docker 17.06 or later

 ## Installation